 - 1. Supporting designated Officers in assisting with delivery of assigned projects. - 2.
 Supporting the Cabinet Executive in monitoring and reviewing performance of the Council Services against determined objectives. - 3.
-Overseeing delivery of projects assigned by the Leader and the Planning, Housing Strategy, Economic & Community Development Portfolio Holder.
+Overseeing delivery of projects assigned by the Leader and the relevant Portfolio Holder.